TRAUMA & STRESS

 Read about the difference between single episode trauma and developmental trauma in my blog here.

 • The work is always done at your own pace.
 The first priority is to help you feel safe in the therapy room and then to help you to stabilise and manage your symptoms.
-Once this phase is reached we can work on creating a coherent narrative to understand what happened to you, and address the traumatic emotions and fragments of memory that may be stuck in your body.

 I review fees annually at the end of the financial year, and may increase fees in line with inflation.